mirage-sql/mirage-scala/README.md

 This is a simple example to query using mirage-scala:

-At first, you can define the DTO which is mapped to ResultList as case class.
-You can specify `Option[T]` as property type for null-able properties.
+At first, define the DTO which is mapped to ResultList as case class.
+It's possible to specify `Option[T]` as property type for null-able properties.

 ```scala
 // A class which mapped to ResultList